bootphon/abx_numpy/README.rst

 but not with Class 3.
 Class 2 is confused with both.
 And Class 3 is confused with neither.

+Note that the ordering of the array is the following: the score shown is the discriminability of the class in the column when compared to the class in the row.
+For instance, for the 1st row and 2nd column (0.76), X and A are from class 1 and B is from class 2.

 Documentation
 -------------